ao100605/akari-little-world/README.md

 # Akari's Little World

-A playful, paper-inspired personal portfolio built with Next.js, TypeScript, and Framer Motion.
-The site presents projects, playground experiments, experience, and contact info as a single scrolling journey, with a small plane that travels along the page as you scroll.
+A playful, paper-inspired personal portfolio website built with Next.js, TypeScript, and Framer Motion.
+The site presents about me, projects, playground experiments, resume, and contact info as a single scrolling journey, with a small plane that travels along the page as you scroll.

 ## Tech stack